leafo/lapis/docs/models.md

 Instead of a single instance, an array table of instances is returned.
 If there are no matching rows an empty table is returned.

-If you want to restrict which columns are selected you can pass in a table as the last argument with the `fields` key set:
+If you want to restrict which columns are selected, you can pass in a table as the last argument with the `fields` key set:

 ```lua